bitty

 Removed

-attribute is used for everything.
-Nothing would fire from it in prior versions if there wasn't at least one element with adata-receive
+data-call.
+Thedata-sendattribute is used for everything.
+Nothing would fire from it in prior versions if there wasn't at least one element with adata-receivewith the same name.
+Now it calls the function once with no element if there's no associateddata-receive -

 Added test suite.